hudson-and-thames/arbitragelab/docs/source/cointegration_approach/sparse_mr_portfolio.rst

 Portmanteau Statistic
 *********************

-Portmanteau statistic of order :math:`p` (Ljung and Box, 1978) tests if a process is white noise.
+Portmanteau statistic of order :math:`p` (Ljung and Box, 1978) tests if a process is a white noise.
-By definition, the portmanteau statistic is 0 if a process is white noise.
+By definition, the portmanteau statistic is 0 if a process is a white noise.
 Therefore, maximizing mean-reversion strength is equivalent to minimizing the portmanteau statistic.

-The advantage of portmanteau statistic over the Box-Tiao predictability is that this statistic requires no modeling assumptions.
+The advantage of the portmanteau statistic over the Box-Tiao predictability is that this statistic requires no modeling assumptions.
 The disadvantage, on the other hand, is higher computational complexity.
-The estimate of portmanteau statistic of order :math:`p` is given as follows:
+The estimate of the portmanteau statistic of order :math:`p` is given as follows:

 .. math::